Fecal Matter (band)

 Fecal Matter was a punk rock band from Aberdeen, Washington.
 The group was formed in 1985 by Kurt Cobain, the future frontman of Nirvana, along with Dale Crover of the Melvins and drummer Greg Hokanson.
 Melvins members Buzz Osborne (also known as "King Buzzo") and Mike Dillard appeared in a later version of the band during rehearsals the following year.
 The band was short-lived, disbanding in 1986.

 Songs from the group's sole recording session were issued as the Illiteracy Will Prevail demo tape.
-With the exception of the song "Spank Thru", the tracks from this session remain unreleased officially.
-A re-recording of "Downer" was also released on the first Nirvana album, Bleach.
+"Spank Thru" was previously released, as well as a re-recording of 'Downer'.
+The latter was released on the first Nirvana album, Bleach.
+The rather obscure 1986 punk rock compilation album Get Obnoxious featured the track "Sound of Dentage".
 Illiteracy Will Prevail is the earliest documentation of Cobain's songwriting in circulation, and helped Cobain establish himself as a composer and performer among his peers in the emerging grunge scene in Washington State.

 History

-Fecal Matter formed early in 1985 after Kurt Cobain had dropped out of Aberdeen High School.
+Fecal Matter formed in early 1985 after Cobain dropped out of Aberdeen High School.
 One of "several joke bands" that arose from the circle of friends associated with the Melvins, it initially included Cobain singing and playing guitar, Melvins drummer Dale Crover playing bass, and Greg Hokanson playing drums.
 The band spent several months rehearsing original material and covers, including songs by The Ramones, Led Zeppelin, and Jimi Hendrix.

-In the SeaTac home of Cobain's aunt Mari Earl, Cobain and Crover recorded the Illiteracy Will Prevail demo on a 4-track recorder.
+In the SeaTac home of Cobain's aunt, Mari Earl, Cobain and Crover recorded the Illiteracy Will Prevail demo on a 4-track recorder.
 The date of the recording session has been disputed; many have followed Michael Azerrad's dating of the session to December 1985 in his Come as You Are: The Story of Nirvana biography from 1993, while Gillian Gaar contends in her 2012 biography Entertain Us!: The Rise of Nirvana that Easter break (i.e., late March) in 1986 is more likely.
 With Crover playing both bass and drums, the two recorded 13 original songs in total, which Cobain would later remember as a "totally abrasive" batch of punk songs reflecting his dual interest in Black Sabbath and Black Flag.
 Although Crover later dismissed the demo as "amateurish," Melvins frontman Buzz Osborne recalled a "certain magic" in the band's simple but effective recording, citing as memorable their "ability to put something together in an interesting way."

 Later in 1986, Osborne and former Melvins drummer Mike Dillard joined the group playing bass and drums, respectively.
 This incarnation rehearsed for a brief time only; Azerrad mentions Cobain's frustration with Osborne for failing to take the band seriously enough to buy a bass guitar amplifier.
 The only live performance of this era occurred on May 3, 1986, in Olympia under the name Brown Towel (sometimes reported as "Brown Cow").
 This short-lived and related project featured Cobain's poetry and lyrics along with Osborne and Crover's musical accompaniment.

 Fecal Matter disbanded that year while Melvins supported their debut EP, Six Songs.